What's the full extent of Trump's disaster authority? That's classified, security expert says - Local News 8

 ZW: Is there any precedent for this type of shutdown of American social life?
 You think about the National Guard integrating schools, say, or helping to evacuate New Orleans during Katrina.

-EG: I don’t know of any precedent on the broad scale we’re seeing now, but to be honest, I’m not sufficiently aware of what measures might have been taken during the Great Depression or World War II, for instance.
-So I can’t say that definitively.
+EG: I don’t know of any precedent on the broad scale we’re seeing now, but to be honest, I’m not sufficiently aware of the full range of measures that might have been taken during the Great Depression or World War II, for instance.
+So I can’t say that definitively at this time.

 ZW: What’s the difference between a curfew or the shutdown of bars and restaurants and martial law?

-Note: This story has been updated with additional detail about presidential precedent.